jarviscanada/jarvis_data_eng_david/spark/README.md

 ## Spark Architecture
 ### Architecture Components
-**Browser/Web UI:** Tool used to access Zeppelin Notebook to access RDD/DataFrame code/SQL</ br>
+**Browser/Web UI:** Tool used to access Zeppelin Notebook to access RDD/DataFrame code/SQL<br />
-**Zeppelin NoteBook:** Provides a Scala/shell environment to execute code</ br>
+**Zeppelin NoteBook:** Provides a Scala/shell environment to execute code<br />
 **Cluster Manager**: Is used to maintain the cluster of machines that will run Spark Applications.
 Is split between Cluster Manager Driver in Master Node (Same as YARN RM) and Cluster Worker Processes that exist in the Worker Nodes.
-The Cluster Manager Driver prompts worker nodes for resources available, and the Cluster Worker Processes here will respond with resource information.</ br>
+The Cluster Manager Driver prompts worker nodes for resources available, and the Cluster Worker Processes here will respond with resource information.<br />
 **Spark Driver:** Controls execution of Spark Applications and maintains the state and tasks of the Executors.
-Works with Cluster Manager to get information about physical resources, and then uses this to launch Executors.</ br>
+Works with Cluster Manager to get information about physical resources, and then uses this to launch Executors.<br />
-SparkSession is entry to underlying Spark functionality and allows programming Spark with DataFrame/SQL, and is a tool to perform computation across a Spark cluster.</ br>
+SparkSession is entry to underlying Spark functionality and allows programming Spark with DataFrame/SQL, and is a tool to perform computation across a Spark cluster.<br />
 A SparkContext is the entry point for low-level API functionality, and can be used to create RDD's.
-Is accessed via SparkSession.</ br>
+Is accessed via SparkSession.<br />
 **Spark Executors:** The processes that performs the tasks requiured to complete the Spark Application run.
 After running task, will report back to Spark Driver about results whether failed or successful etc.